Hôtel des Monnaies metro station

-The station opened on 2 October 1988.
+The metro station opened on 2 October 1988 as part of the Louise/Louiza–Gare du Midi/Zuidstation extension of line 2 from Simonis.
+Line 2 has since been extended beyond Gare du Midi to Clemenceau in 1993, Delacroix in 2006, and Gare de l'Ouest/Weststation in 2009.
+Then, following the reorganisation of the Brussels Metro on 4 April 2009, it now lies on the joint section of lines 2 and 6.
 During the construction, work on the metro tunnels ran up against the foundations of Brussels' old city walls, which ran 10 m beneath ground level.
 These walls now form part of the station.